How to leave Arkansas residency?

 7) Notify your employer

-Ensure that your employer updates your payroll and tax withholdings to reflect your new state of residence.
-This will prevent Arkansas from taxing your income.
+Ask your employer to update your payroll and tax withholdings to reflect your new state of residence.
+This helps prevent Arkansas state income tax from continuing to be withheld after you move, although your actual tax liability will still depend on your own filings and Arkansas rules.

 Step 2: Sever ties with Arkansas

-Once you’ve established your new domicile, the next important step is to cut any remaining ties with Arkansas.
-This helps ensure that the state no longer considers you a resident for tax purposes.
+Once you have established your new domicile, the next important step is to cut any remaining ties with Arkansas.
+This helps reduce the risk that the state continues to consider you a resident for tax purposes.

 Here’s what you need to do: